nimbekarnd/Lucas-Kanade-tracker-Python/README.md

 #### Go to directory:  cd 'Code/
 - To run the car tracker run:

--- $python trackCar.py
+-- $ python trackCar.py

 - To run the baby face tracker run:

--- $python trackBaby.py
+-- $ python trackBaby.py

 - To run the Bolt tracker run:

--- $python trackBolt.py
+-- $ python trackBolt.py

 ### References: